sematext/docs/docs/alerts/alert-rules.md

 - **Threshold:** The condition that triggers the alert (e.g., CPU usage > 80%).
 - **Interval:** The time interval for which the threshold must be crossed before triggering the alert.
 - **Notifications:** Whether notifications for this rule are enabled or disabled.
-- **Filters:** Any filtering conditions applied to limit when and where the alert rule applies (e.g., specific hosts).
+- **Filters:** Any filtering conditions to limit when and where the alert rule applies (e.g., specific hosts).
 - **Grouping Method:** The method used to group the data series (e.g., by host).
 - **Condition:** A detailed description of what will trigger the alert and under what conditions.